bear-junior/react-native-draganddrop-board/README.md

 | onDragEnd | `function` | yes | function invoked when drag is finished, returns srcColumnId, destColumnId, draggedItem |

 All props from Board, Card, Column and Empty components should be added to `<Board />`

+# Data update
+Data can be changed within our predefined class 'boardRepository'.
+'boardRepository.updateData(data)'
+That way we won't have to rerender the Board and class objects.

 # Card component